What is Corporate Performance Management (CPM)?

 Sources of Metrics for Building CPM

-Information used in the creation of CPM metrics originates from books of accounts like cash flow statements, balance sheets, and income statements.
+Information used in the creation of CPM metrics originates from books of accounts such as cash flow statements, balance sheets, and income statements.
 Other sources may include budgeting and forecasting data, which contain reports such as revenues, expenses, and inventory.
-Albeit, there are many relevant data sources there are not cited in this context, the fundamental goal lies in providing insights using processes like strategic financial planning, budgeting, scenario analysis, forecasting, financial consolidation, and data reporting.
+Albeit, there are many relevant data sources that are not cited in this context, the fundamental goal lies in providing insights using processes like strategic financial planning, budgeting, scenario analysis, forecasting, financial consolidation, and data reporting.

 - Balance Scorecards – A collection of several organizations’ viewpoints

-- EFQM Excellence Model – A framework that lays strategies on how a competitive organization should operate
+- EFQM Excellence Model – A framework that bases strategies on how a competitive organization should operate

 - MPO – Maps strategies or trends of how a business should be adapting to the changing global business experiences

 - Six Sigma – A data-driven framework that ensures the successful operations of a company by eliminating defects by using a simple DMAIC (define, measure, analyze, improve, and control) approach

 - Key Performance Indicators (KPIs) – Measures performance of the above frameworks